Govind-techie/LeetCode/README.md

 - **Problem 102: Binary Tree Level Order Traversal**
   *Traverse a binary tree level by level using BFS.
 Solved using a queue and visited each node once for a **O(n)** time complexity solution.*

+- **Problem 236: Lowest Common Ancestor of a Binary Tree**
+  *Given a binary tree, find the lowest common ancestor (LCA) of two given nodes.
+The LCA of two nodes is the deepest node that has both nodes as descendants (a node can be a descendant of itself).
+Solved using a recursive post-order traversal.
+If both left and right recursive calls return non-null, the current node is the LCA.
+Otherwise, we return whichever side is non-null.
+Time complexity is **O(n)** where n is the number of nodes in the tree.*

 ---